 Overview

-The twenty-first century has witnessed unprecedented levels
+twenty-first century has witnessed unprecedented levels of global migration,

-and internationalists.
-Nationalists advocate for stringent immigration
+internationalists.
+Nationalists advocate for stringent immigration controls,

-economic stability.
+stability.
 In contrast, internationalists champion open borders (with

 controls), celebrating cultural diversity and the economic benefits of a